Doug Ford, premier of Ontario and leader of the Progressive Conservative Party of Ontario, will give his cell phone number to anyone.

 Ford Spokeswoman Ivana Yelich says that premier Ford resisted the cancellation.
 He only disconnected the number after being convinced by his staff.
 He was reportedly receiving messages wishing him illness and death, in addition to hordes of Ontarians personally griping about his policies.

 The premier’s office has released a statement regarding the cancelled number.
-They blame unnamed “special interest groups” and individuals with threatening tones for the disconnection, which “have made it impossible for the premier to use his cell phone for the original objective: to speak to the people.”
+They blame unnamed “special interest groups” and individuals with threatening tones for the disconnection.
+These people “have made it impossible for the premier to use his cell phone for the original objective: to speak to the people.”

-Stay connected and stay private with a secondary number app
+Stay connected and stay private with a secondary cell phone number app

 It’s a shame that Doug Ford’s attempt to stay in touch with his constituents has backfired so badly.